jessekrubin/pupy/README.md

 Or you can pick and choose...

-If you plan on using Jason you can install `ujson` for a speed boost *(if you wanna go fast; pupy uses the python-stdlib json if you wanna go slow)*...
+If you plan on using Jason you can install `ujson`

     pip install ujson

+or `rapidjson` for a speed boost

+    pip install python-rapidjson

+and if pupy can't find either it'll fall back on the python-stdlib json thing.

 But wait theres more!
 Pupy has several optional dependencies for savings and loads which you can install with...